Well Known Nevada Turquoise Varieties

 Royston Turquoise

-Situated near Tonopah, Nevada, the Royston mine is renowned for producing turquoise that ranges in color from green to light blue, although the hues can vary significantly, often featuring a combination of both green and blue.
-The matrix of this striking turquoise exhibits a dark brown to golden coloration.
-Limited quantities of Royston Turquoise continue to be mined today.
+Located near Tonopah, Nevada, the Royston mine is recognized for producing turquoise exhibiting a color spectrum ranging from green to light blue.
+Although the hues can vary considerably, they often present a combination of both green and blue.
+The matrix of this notable turquoise displays a coloration that ranges from dark brown to golden.
+The Royston mine continues to yield limited quantities of turquoise.
+The Royston mine provides a unique visual experience due to its color variations and distinctive matrix, making it a desirable variety among turquoise collectors.

 Pilot Mountain Turquoise